zfadah/NotEnoughItems/README.md

 # NotEnoughItems Unofficial - By the GTNH Team

-A continuation of NotEnoughItems for 1.7.10 by the developers of Gregtech: New Horizons modpack, with features either inspired and/or backported from JustEnoughItems
+A continuation of NotEnoughItems for 1.7.10 by the developers of Gregtech: New Horizons modpack, with features either inspired and/or backported from JustEnoughItems.

 We've tested this against all of the mods included in GTNH, as well as a limited set of other mods (like Reika's mods).
 Every effort has been made to maintain backwards compatibility, however the focus is on the mods contained in the GTNH modpack.